-Service Studio provides you with mechanisms to access Human Activity process activities among eSpaces.
-You can expose your Human Activity process activities to other eSpaces or use Human Activity process activities defined in another eSpace.
+Service Studio provides you with mechanisms to access Human Activity process activities among modules.
+You can expose your Human Activity process activities to other modules or use Human Activity process activities defined in another module.
 This activity cannot be exposed if its Process is not exposed or the module is Multi-tenant.

 Close On property to listen to events from another entity only has effect on Human Activity instances that are created after the change.
 All instances that were already executing will continue listening to events from the previous entity.
 Therefore, you should only make this change when there are no more Human Activity instances listening to the previous entity.

 |Name||Identifies an element in the scope where it is defined, like a screen, action, or module.||Yes|